Community Chest Grants

-The Community Chest Grants scheme is available to voluntary and community groups wishing to improve the quality of life in South Cambridgeshire.
-They are small grants of up to £1,000 for one-off costs relating to a project or activity.
+The Community Chest is grant funding available to voluntary and community sector groups, charities and public sector bodies wishing to further improve quality of life in South Cambridgeshire.

 Who can apply?

-- Be a non-profit group or organisation based in South Cambridgeshire or benefiting South Cambridgeshire residents OR a public sector body with a demonstrable community focus (individuals and businesses are not eligible)
+- Either be a non-profit group or organisation (including Community Interest Companies, CIC) based in South Cambridgeshire or benefiting South Cambridgeshire residents, OR be a public sector body with a demonstrable community focus (individuals and businesses are not eligible)